Effects of Wall Roughness on Coupled Flow and Heat Transport in Fractured Media: Heat Transfer in Fracture–Matrix Systems

 In geothermal studies, the relative importance of advective versus conductive heat transfer is typically assessed using the thermal Péclet number, which quantifies the ratio between the advective heat flux ($q_{\mathrm{adv}}$) transported by the flowing fluid and the conductive heat flux ($q_{\mathrm{cond}}$) through the surrounding rock matrix \citep{Gossler2019,Klepikova2021}:

-Note that the same temperature difference appears in both $q_{\mathrm{adv}}$ and $q_{\mathrm{cond}}$, reflecting the modeling assumption that out-of-plane temperature variations within the fluid are small compared to in-plane variations.
-This assumption is justified in Stokes-flow regimes, where the thermal boundary layer rapidly spans the entire fracture aperture, making the wall temperature effectively equal to the bulk fluid temperature.
+The same temperature difference appears in both $q_{\mathrm{adv}}$ and $q_{\mathrm{cond}}$, which reflects the fact that, at initial times, the temperature difference between the fracture matrix interface in contact with the injected fluid and the rock away from that interface is $T_1-T_0$, equal to the temperature difference between the injected fluid and the resident fluid.
+This is because the temperature in the fluid can be considered uniform across the aperture, for two reasons: (i) the typical cross-aperture heat conduction time is several orders of magnitudes smaller than the typical advection time along the fracture length, so cross-aperture thermal gradients equilibrate rapidly by diffusion across the aperture, under Stokes flow; (ii) in applications such as geothermy, the injected fluid occupies the entire fracture aperture at the injection point, and has a uniform temperature, so the out-of-plane uniformity of the injected fluid's temperature is ensured from the start of the injection.
 This formulation of the thermal Péclet number is consistent with classical heat-transfer models in fractured rocks \citep{Marsily1993,Ge1998}, where heat exchange is controlled by fluid advection inside the fracture and conduction into the surrounding rock.

+It is worth noting that temperature-dependent fluid properties may influence the transient dynamics but do not alter the fundamental structure of the nonlocal matrix-diffusion kernel.
+Large temperature contrasts, such as those occurring during cold-water injection in enhanced geothermal systems, can temporarily reduce water viscosity by up to an order of magnitude \citep{Wagner2002}, slightly modifying the local advective velocity.
+These variations decay rapidly as thermal equilibration develops and effectively rescale the characteristic flow speed without affecting the heavy-tailed nature of matrix trapping.
+Thermal conductivities and heat capacities of water and rock vary only weakly with temperature, so the constant-property approximation remains suitable for the fracture-scale processes analysed here \citep{Okoroafor2022}.